 You can’t attract butterflies without accommodating caterpillars.
 Providing larval butterflies with nutritious plants is just as important as feeding them when they become colourful and elegant.
 Caterpillar food plants also serve as egg-laying grounds for butterflies, so finding the right ones is quite important.
 As a butterfly-gardener enthusiast, it’s important to remember that caterpillars won’t feed on any plants.
 In fact, they are just as picky as adult butterflies.
 To find out what type of caterpillar food plants you need to plant in your garden, you first need to find out what native species of butterflies you’re planning to attract.

 Caterpillars that are native to Australia feed on wattle leaves, gum leaves (Eucalyptus), grass, lichen, and herbaceous plant leaves.
 If you live in an urban area, you’ve probably seen Monarch butterflies more than once.
-These majestic butterflies are not native to the Australian continent but they arrived here in 1871 when their host plant – Milkweed, was brought from North America.
+These majestic butterflies are not native to the Australian continent but they arrived here in 1871 when their host plant – Milkweed.
+Milkweed (or swan plant) came to Australia and New Zealand from Africa.
+The species found in Australia is different than that Milkweed found native to North America.
+The North American species are in the Asclepias family.
 So, to fill your garden with beautiful Monarch butterflies, make sure you plant plenty of Milkweed.

 According to Sustainable Gardening Australia, other caterpillar-friendly plants include:

 Another attractive plant family for caterpillars and butterflies is Mistletoe.
 So, if you find it growing on your trees, don’t reject it for its parasitic habits.
 Instead, let it grow so it can attract beautiful butterflies.